rebeccamcdougal/cordova-plugin-example-structure/README.md

 - Replace yourFunction with a name for your swift function
 - rename plugin.js to a more descriptive name but make sure to also update the references to it in plugin.xml

+- for android update the package name in the java folder and change it in the plugin.xml file to com.yourplugin.cordova or in the sourcefile entry to com/yourplugin/cordova

+Android:
+- if you need external frameworks use the build-extras.gradle.
+Otherwise you don't need it.

 To call your plugin within your cordova project use the following code: